2187Nick/thinkscript/near_the_money/README.md

    B. Sum the Call Option Premium for the 5 strikes.

    C. If the total amount is greater than Premium Extreme Level.
 Then alert bubble "Sell" will appear on that candle.

+   Note: I avoid the signals during roughly the first 15 minutes of market open.
  ```

 > 🦖 Why this works: